Ultimate Guide to Call Center Quality Assurance: Tips & Best Practices

 • Did they balance speed with quality, or drag things out unnecessarily?

-Once you have these standards in place, score every call based on them.
-High-performing call centers use a scoring system (like 1-10) to grade each interaction.
-An agent who consistently scores 90%+ on empathy, efficiency, and compliance?
-That’s someone who deserves a bonus and recognition.
+Once you have these standards in place, score every call against them.
+High-performing call centers often use a 1–10 scale for each interaction.
+Agents who consistently score above 90% on empathy, efficiency and compliance are not only high performers, they set the benchmark for CX excellence.

 2. Monitor and Review Calls Regularly

 If you’re not actively monitoring calls, how do you know what’s really happening?
 Are agents following scripts but missing the human touch?
-Are customers constantly calling back about the same problem?
-The trick isn’t just listening in for the sake of it—it’s about finding patterns and fixing issues before they become bigger problems.
-That’s where random call reviews and speech analytics come in.
+Are customers repeatedly calling back about the same problem?

-Imagine this: A QA manager randomly pulls five calls per agent every week.
-They notice one agent nails the greeting but struggles with resolving issues efficiently.
-Another agent is great at problem-solving but sounds robotic.
-That’s instant coaching opportunities.
+Imagine this: A QA manager reviews five random calls per agent each week.
+They notice one agent nails the greeting but struggles with efficiency, while another sounds robotic.
+That’s instant coaching.

 3. Provide Constructive Feedback

-• Make it a conversation, not a lecture.
-Don’t just list mistakes—ask for their input: “How do you think that call went?
+• Make it a two-way conversation: “How do you think that call went?”

 4. Train Agents on Soft Skills and Empathy